scaffold-eth/scaffold-eth-2/README.md

 ### useScaffoldContract:

-A hook for getting a deployed smart contract instance by contract name and interacting with it.
+Get your contract instance by providing the contract name.
+Lets you interact with your contract methods.
-It can also be used to read from and write to the deployed smart contract.
+For reading data or sending transactions, it's recommended to use `useScaffoldContractRead` and `useScaffoldContractWrite`.

 ```ts
 const { data: yourContract } = useScaffoldContract({